 | iPhone 18 Pro Max | from €1,449 |

-iPhone 18 Pro: Who should wait?
+iPhone 18 Pro: Who should buy it now

 The iPhone 18 Pro brings genuine hardware innovations with its variable aperture, 2nm chip, and proprietary C2 modem – not just the usual percentage improvements.
 The variable aperture is a real upgrade, especially for users who value photography.